sQUlearn/squlearn/docs/user_guide/kernel_methods.rst

 In general, kernel methods refer to a collection of pattern analysis algorithms that use kernel functions to operate in a high-dimensional feature space.
 Probably, the most famous representative of these kernel-based algorithms is *Support Vector Machines (SVMs)*.
-Kernel methods are most commonly used in a supervised learning framework for either classification or regression tasks.
+Kernel methods are most commonly used in supervised learning frameworks for either classification or regression tasks.
-But, there are use-cases for kernel-based unsupervised algorithms too; however, these are (currently) not covered by sQUlearn.

 In the NISQ era (no access to fast linear algebra algorithms such as HHL), the basic notion of quantum kernel methods is to merely compute the kernel matrix with a quantum computer and subsequently pass it to an conventional kernel algorithms.
-For this task, sQUlearn provides a convenient workflow by either wrapping the corresponding scikit-learn estimators or by independetly implementing them analougsly, adapted to the needs of quantum kernel methods. sQUlearn offers SVMs for both classifciation (QSVC) and regression (QSVR) tasks, Gaussian Processes (GPs) for both classification (QGPC) and regression (QGPR) tasks as well as a quantum kernel ridge regression routine (QKRR).
+For this task, sQUlearn provides a convenient workflow by either wrapping the corresponding scikit-learn estimators or by independetly implementing them analogously, adapted to the needs of quantum kernel methods. sQUlearn offers SVMs for both classifciation (QSVC) and regression (QSVR) tasks, Gaussian Processes (GPs) for both classification (QGPC) and regression (QGPR) tasks as well as a quantum kernel ridge regression routine (QKRR).